pretix/pretix-passbook/README.rst

 You can then request a certificate using that CSR in your `Apple developer account`_.
 You can then convert the downloaded certificate like this::

     openssl x509 -inform der -in pass-pretix.cer -out pass-pretix.pem

+After generating the .pem file, upload it to pretix as passbook certificate.
+Make sure you have uploaded the key generated before (pass-pretix.key) and added the passbook CA of apple.
+Next add your Team ID in pretix and the passbook type id.
+This is your identifier, as example pass.pretix.example.
+If you have configured your private rsa key with a password you can provide it in pretix.

+Click on Save.
+Enjoy!

 License
 -------